Breaking Boundaries: Festive Opening with Pamela Biermann, Wolf Biermann and Jens Reich

-On February 14, 2017, we had the pleasure to host Alexander van Oudenaarden, director of the Hubrecht Institute in Utrecht, as a distinguished speaker in our seminar series.
+On February 14, 2017, we had the pleasure to host, as a distinguished speaker in our seminar series.
 Alexander is a world-leader in systems biology of single cells.
 At the Berlin Institute of Medical Systems Biology he spoke about systematic approaches to identify novel cell types and about emerging methods for determining cell-cell interactions and lineage history by single cell sequencing.

-In addition to meetings with individual group leaders and discussions with PhD students and postdocs over lunch and dinner, Alexander also gave the closing lecture of our lecture series on single cell technologies on February 15.
+In addition to meetings with individual group leaders and discussions with PhD students and postdocs over lunch and dinner, Alexander also gave the closing lecture of ouron February 15.

-On September 1, 2016, the Howard Hughes Medical Institute (HHMI) Investigator Oliver Hoberttalked about the regulatory map of the C. elegans nervous system.
+On September 1, 2016, the Howard Hughes Medical Institute (HHMI) Investigatortalked about the regulatory map of the C. elegans nervous system.
 His research group at the Columbia University in New York dissected how general and characteristic features of neurons are specified through distinct cis-regulatory promoter elements of neuronal genes.